primait/prima_datadog.rs/README.md

 prima_datadog::decr!("test"; "some" => "data");
 ```

 The first argument is the metric name.
-It accepts string literal (like the previous example) or a type path that implements [AsRef<str>]
+It accepts string literal (like the previous example) or a type path that implements `AsRef`

 ```rust
 enum Metric {